 I don’t think I’ve ever bit my tongue more than I did at that moment.

 Ian started at Nike 9 years ago as a seasonal associate at the Employee Store.
 Although his tenure was short, he realized that he was where he wanted to be.
 So when his run came to an end, he did what anyone would do.
 Look for another job… at Nike.
 He landed a temp position a few months later, this time manufacturing the air bags that go in your shoes.
 But it wasn’t satisfying; his personality was overshadowed by a factory environment filled with people he couldn’t connect with.
+If you find yourself in a similar situation and need to prove your employer has behaved unprofessionally, it’s important to document your experiences and gather evidence to support your case.
 He was bored and sought for something else, until he found an open janitor position at the Nike Headquarters in Beaverton.
 While most of us would ignore something like that, he saw it as his in.
 And in fact it was.

 Ian Williams is a Tastemaker.